 DC bias voltage effectively powers the JFETs of many electret condenser microphones, which is required for proper mic functioning.

 Electret condenser microphones output low-level signals with incredibly high impedances.
-These signals are unusable as audio and are only capable of travelling short lengths of cable before losing their quality.
+These signals are effectively unusable as audio and can only travel short lengths of cable before losing their quality.

 JFETs (Junction Gate Field-Effect Transistors) are put inline directly after the electret condenser capsule (to minimize any cable length the signal must travel through).
 JEFTs work on the provided DC bias voltage to amplify the electret signal (see preamp).
 More importantly, though, the JFET converts the extremely high impedance to a usable mic signal impedance (see impedance converter).